-- 1) Students shall devise research projects that focus on determining a need and implementing an evaluable change to address that need - 2) Projects involving research will require the approval of the associate dean for medical student research - 3) If the student plans to disseminate their research beyond clinic personnel, IRB approval must be secured in advance of starting the project - 4) Research projects should include project design, execution, and analysis of data

-- 5) A final deliverable product is required at the end of the research project - 6) Examples of potential projects include, but are not limited to the following: - a.
+- 1) Students shall participate in research projects that focus on determining a need and implementing an evaluable change to address that need - 2) Projects involving research will require the approval of the associate dean for medical student research - 3) If the student plans to disseminate their research beyond clinic personnel, IRB approval must be secured in advance of starting the project - 4) Research projects should include participation in the execution of the project and analysis of data - 5) A final deliverable product is required at the end of the research project - 6) Examples of potential projects include, but are not limited to the following: - a.
 Health Services Research Examines how people get access to health care, how much care costs, and what happens to patients as a result of this care.
-The main goals of health services research are to identify the most effective ways to organize, manage, finance, and deliver high quality care; reduce medical errors; and improve patient safety. - b.
-Improving compliances Allows students to examine the barriers to receiving high quality care for the underserved population.
-Projects would examine patient understanding of treatment plan, accessibility of treatment options, and ability to carry out prescribed treatment. - c.
+The main goals of health services research are to identify the most effective ways to organize, manage, finance, and deliver high quality care; reduce medical errors; and improve patient safety.

+- b.
+Intervention Research- Development and testing of interventions to improve patient outcomes and/or health disparities for underserved populations. - c.
+Improving adherence Allows students to examine the barriers to receiving high quality care or improved health outcomes for the underserved population.
+Projects would examine patient understanding of treatment plan, accessibility of treatment options, and ability to carry out prescribed treatment. - d.
 Improving resources Allows students to find and carry out solutions to demonstrated needs of the underserved patient populations or the clinics themselves.
 Projects would utilize grant applications or national programs to obtain resources that significantly improve the clinics' technological capabilities or access to healthcare, developmental, and other material resources.